Ninewinger/content/src/content/lesson/event-driven-programming.md

 ***

 Working with events is a totally new way of **controlling the flow of an application.**  It is the first time that your code will not be executed in a linear flow which is how JavaScript is generally programmed to execute - from the first line of code to the last.
 Instead, your code will now be executed **asynchronously** (i.e. some pieces of code will not work when the rest of the surrounding code is being executed, but only when they are explicitly triggered).
-Who knows what comes first???
+Who knows what comes first???.

 ### What is an Event?